 Garlic is firm and will make it difficult to insert a hook.
 When catfish bite it, the smooth, hard texture will make it less tasty.
 Garlic aroma will provide the most remarkable results, so coat your soft baits.

-Flathead catfish, blue catfish, and channel catfish are North America’s three most common catfish species.
+Flathead, blue, and channel catfish are North America’s three most common catfish species.
 European and Asian catfish are unfamiliar to me, so I cannot remark on them.
-Instead, I will solely concentrate on American catfish.
+Instead, I will concentrate solely on American catfish.

 Garlic is the most effective flavor for channel catfish.
 They are the smallest American catfish species and seem most receptive to unique baits and flavors.